Student Services—Special Education

 Individuals with Disabilities

-Services for students with disabilities in the Englewood Schools are viewed as the responsibility of parents, regular, and special education staff.
+Services for students with disabilities in the Englewood Schools are viewed as the responsibility regular and special education staff, in conjunction with parent input.
 The Board of Education believes that quality education can be more readily achieved through an integrated rather than segregated educational environment, and, therefore, encourages activities, planning, and implementation of programs which promote the establishment of this kind of learning environment.
 The District is committed to the basic premise that the purpose of a public school education is to help each individual student develop to the limit of his/her own capacity in order that he/she may have a useful life lived in dignity and freedom.
 Our goal is to provide full educational opportunities to all students with disabilities.
 Each individual student shall be offered an educational program which promotes intellectual, physical, social, emotional, and aesthetic growth and well-being.

 Because of the unique needs of disabled students, the District recognizes the importance of individual educational programming, which provides the direction, establishes the requirements, and sets the goals for their education.
 With the recognition of the extreme variability in needs and resulting outcomes for students with disability, the District